florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Propeller / Engine maintenance cost
 ***********************************
-The maintenance cost of propeller, turboshaft, and ICE is calculated as the annual split of the overhaul cost, which is required in a specific operation hours.
-The overhaul cost of propeller is provided by `Aircraft accessories of Oklahoma <https://aircraftaccessoriesofok.com/aircraft-propeller-overhaul-cost/>`_.
+The maintenance cost of the propeller, turboshaft, and internal combustion engine (ICE) is calculated as the annual portion of the overhaul cost, based on their time between overhaul and flight hours per year.
+The overhaul cost of propeller is provided by
+`Aircraft accessories of Oklahoma <https://aircraftaccessoriesofok.com/aircraft-propeller-overhaul-cost/>`_.

 .. raw:: html